 Graham Cracker Crust Success Tips

 Below you’ll find my basic graham cracker crust recipe.
 It fits into a 9-inch square baking pan perfectly, as well as many 8-inch and 10-inch pans.
 I love this particular crust because it’s altogether crunchy, buttery, thick, and not overly sweet like many crumb crusts of its kind.
-We use it for blueberry cream cheese pie, banoffee pie, and these mini key lime pies.
+We use it for blueberry cream cheese pie, banoffee pie, and both these mini key lime pies and key lime pie bars.

 Some helpful tips: